yugabyte/yugabyte-db/docs/content/preview/explore/ysql-language-features/advanced-features/_index.md

 Views are virtual tables that present a customized view of data from underlying tables.
 They are defined by a SELECT statement and can be used to simplify complex queries, restrict access to certain data, or provide a more user-friendly interface.

 {{<lead link="views/">}}
-To understand how to create and operate on view, see [Views](views/)
+To understand how to create and operate on views, see [Views](views/)
 {{</lead>}}